SmartGate: Requirements

+Arriving and departing travellers, can use eGate if they have a machine-readable passport, are aged ten or over, can independently use the machine and have a passport of one of the eligible nationalities.
+Moreover, a New Zealand Traveller Declaration (NZTD) before reaching passport control.

+The following passport nationalities are eligible for New Zealand's eGate system (as of 13 October 2025).

+Locations

-In New Zealand, SmartGate (named eGate) is available at four international airports:
+In New Zealand, eGates are available at four international airports:

 Privacy issues

 The SmartGate system collects personal information includes the information on the biometric page of the passport, such as name, gender, date of birth, passport number, passport photograph, nationality, and the country of origin of the passport.

 Other information may also be collected, such as travel details, and the facial biometric template.

-Travellers passports are no longer stamped if they are processed by SmartGate.
+Travellers passports are not stamped if they are processed by SmartGate.
+If evidence of travel is required after using a SmartGate, the secondary staffed counters must be approached by the traveller and a stamping request made.